jrmarks11/dotfilesv2/README.md

 # dotfiles

 Dotfiles for vim, bash, tmux.
-There aren't many comments because I know what everything does, maybe some day I will fill this out more.
+There are some comments but we still need more.

 My vim configuration relies heavily on fzf, and I use rg for my grep command.